Lenders see a bankruptcy as a black mark on your credit reports, so is there any point in applying for a car loan right after your discharge?

-Bankruptcy is not something to be ashamed of and you shouldn't be afraid to apply for auto loans because of the black mark on your credit report.
+Filing for bankruptcy isn't something to be ashamed of, and you shouldn't be afraid to apply for auto loans because of it.
 It's actually a common thing, and believe it or not, so are post-bankruptcy auto loans.

-The rule of thumb is to wait two to three years after you receive your discharge papers to make a large purchase like a vehicle or a home.
-This will give you time to start rebuilding your credit scores back up to good standing with secured credit cards or other small personal loans.
+The rule of thumb is to wait a year or two after you receive your discharge papers to make a large purchase like a vehicle or a home.
+This gives you time to start rebuilding your credit score back up to good standing with secured credit cards or other small personal loans.

 Steps to Take Before Submitting Your Application

 Getting an auto loan after bankruptcy isn't going to be a walk in the park, but it also isn't going to be overbearingly tough.
 If you want the process to go a little smoother, there are some things you should do: